LaMar Lemmons Jr.

 Lemmons was born in Memphis, Tennessee, where he lived until he moved to Detroit in 1950.
 He attended Detroit Public schools until he enlisted in the Air Force.
 Lemmons served at Ashiya Air Force Base in Japan.
 He attended the Detroit Institute of Technology.
 He worked for the Ford Motor Company until he founded his own business, Lemmons Transportation.

-Lemmons has four children, including former Rep. LaMar Lemmons III.
+Lemmons had four children, including former Rep. LaMar Lemmons III.
+Lemmons died on November 7, 2023, at the age of 87.

+In 2009 he supported legislation to make the Detroit Board of Education into a department of the government of the City of Detroit.